ZecHub/zechub/site/Using_Zcash/Wallets.md

 # Zcash Wallets

 Wallets allow you to receive and spend Zcash.
-Some also support encrypted memos.
+Different wallets offer unique features such as encrypted memos or faster synchronisation.
 Only you should have access to your wallet.

 ---